MAthallahR/MAthallahR/README.md

 - 🤝 You can call me Atha/thalah/whatever you want

-- 🏆 My hobbies are games , football , music , film
+- 🏆 My hobbies and interests are games , football , music , film

 - 📫 You can reach me at **mathallahr37@gmail.com**